Debt Consolidation

 Although you may want to keep a couple for emergencies, you must realize that getting rid of the temptation can also get rid of the problem that got you here in the first place.

-Credit cards are a common fall back for many families that are struggling.
-Regardless of the reason you got in the rut, it is a hole that is one of the most difficult to get out of.
+Credit cards are a common fallback for many families that are struggling.
+Regardless of the reason you got into the rut, it is a hole that is one of the most difficult to get out of.
 The most important thing to keep in mind is strategy.

 Consolidate credit card payments whenever possible.
 Look over all of the credit cards that you have, find the ones with the lowest interest rates, and get rid of the rest.
 Train yourself to save those cards for emergencies, and you are on your way to being in better control of your finances.